Closet Basics: Part 1 The Well-Organized Closet.

 Easy Track Closets - $694.90*

 General: Also a division of the Stow Company (see Easy Closets, above), the Easy Track closet system is a wall-mounted organizer that is available in several colors and two simulated wood grains.
-Web site designer is the easiest to use of all the web-sites we visited for this survey.
+Its website designer is the easiest to use of all the websites we visited for this survey.

 Construction: European-style frameless cabinets only.
 Cabinet and drawer material is Melamine laminate over 100% recycled particle board.

 *Online price.
 Shipping is free.
 Price does not include installation.

 What they do is provide you with a modular closet organizing system made of vinyl or epoxy coated wire (yes, the same stuff you can get at Home Depot), or laminated particleboard.

 Typically the laminate is Melamine but some also offer high-pressure laminates like Formica®, which is usually patterned to look like wood grain.
 (You do know that the "oak look" is not really oak, it's paper veneer printed to look like oak.)

 - Free design,

 - Customization to a degree that the franchise companies cannot provide,